-According to Florida Statutes § 95.11, you have about four years from the date of the accident to file a premises liability case.
+According to Florida Statutes § 95.11, you have about two years from the date of the accident to file a premises liability case.
 If you filed an incident report with law enforcement after the accident, you can use the date mentioned in the report as a basis for how long you have to submit your case.

 If you are filing a wrongful death case instead, Florida Statutes § 95.11(4)(d) mandates that you have two years from the victim’s death to file a lawsuit.
 Our legal team will review your case to confirm when the statutory deadline is.